-If you haven’t been to Venice (read ort itinerary here) or just love Gondola rides you can take one at The Venetian.
+If you haven’t been to Venice (read our itinerary here) or just love Gondola rides, click here to purchase tickets to take a cruise at The Venetian and visit Madame Tussauds.
+We didn’t book this cruise, but it may work for your plans.
 The Venetian did a great job on replicating the canal to look just like Venice.
 You’ll have the option to ride inside or outside and up to four people can fit on one gondola.

 The Eiffel Tower Experience

 If you haven’t been to Paris with kids seeing the Eiffel Tower in Vegas is a great introduction.
 The one on the strip is half the size of the one in Paris but you can go up to the observation deck and eat at the restaurant.
 On the way up the elevator is glass so you can get views of the strip while you go up.
 Click here to purchase tickets to The Eiffel Tower Las Vegas and enjoy views or the Fountains at the Bellagio and views of The Strip.

 See a Las Vegas Show

 Yes even when visiting Las Vegas with kids you can see a show.
 Your child’s age will of course determine the type of show you can see but there are plenty of magic shows for even the youngest audience.
 Some recommended shows for kids are the Mac King Comedy Magic Show, Michael Jackson ONE by Cirque du Soleil, and the Jabbawockeez.
 Personally we’ve watched the David Copperfield Show and the Blue Man Group.
 My kids were impressed with David Copperfield but personally I was a little disappointed.
 However, we all loved the Blue Man Group Show, it was very funny and we got to get up and dance!
 To see a list of available shows and purchase tickets, click here.